Uromacer frenatus

-Uromacer frenatus is a species of snake in the family Colubridae.
+Uromacer frenatus, the slender Hispaniolan vine snake or island pointed snake, is a species of snake in the family Colubridae.
 The species is endemic to Hispaniola in the West Indies.

 Geographic range

 U. frenatus is found in Haiti and the Dominican Republic.

 Habitat

 The preferred natural habitat of U. frenatus is forest at altitudes from sea level to 929 m.